Superbooming/simtester/README.md

 agent = Agent(your_model, your_model_interact_fn)

 # construct a gent using our trained model
-from simtester import MultiWOZAgent agent = MultiWOZAgent('soloist-base', 'model/soloist-base') # fill model name and model directory agent = MultiWOZAgent(config='simtester/config/multiwoz.soloist-base.yaml') # fill config path
+from simtester import SoloistAgent agent = SoloistAgent('multiwoz-soloist-base') # fill model name and model directory agent = SoloistAgent(config='simtester/config/multiwoz/soloist-base.yaml') # fill config path

 # interact with agent and get the response
 resopnse = agent.interact('I want to book a resturant in the center of city.')